German Volume Training Benefits & GVT Workout Routine Tips

 Whether you’re looking to burn fat, build muscle, or enhance your athletic performance, GVT can be an invaluable addition to your training program.

-A study published in the NSCA’s Performance Training Journal highlights the effectiveness of GVT, stating that “this type of workout is time effective, may be very stimulating or challenging for advanced athletes, and apart from the expected muscle fatigue/super-compensatory growth considerations, there appears to be a moderate cardiovascular training effect.”
+“this type of workout is time effective, may be very stimulating or challenging for advanced athletes, and apart from the expected muscle fatigue/super-compensatory growth considerations, there appears to be a moderate cardiovascular training effect.”

 Burns Fat and Builds Muscle